Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Flavour Variety

 This brand has several options to feed your young dog whether you choose a regular or a grain-free diet.
 However, in contrast with their adult dog food line, Ivory Coat puppy food is significantly more limited flavour-wise.
-In contrast, you do have the option between regular, grain-free or chilled dog food.
-There are no wet food options available to feed your puppy.

 PRO TIP: The Ivory Coat Puppy food line has fewer flavours available than their adult line, and don’t have any wet or canned foods.